The art of productivity without stress¶

 a short objective, medium or long term,

-a complex project that has not yet been broken into tasks.
+a complex project that hasn't yet been broken into tasks.

 A project or an objective over several days can be summarized in a single task.
-You do not have to detail each operation if the actions to be done are sufficiently clear to you.
+You don't have to detail each operation if the actions to be done are sufficiently clear to you.

-You have to empty your Tasks periodically.
-To do that, use the menu Project ‣ Project ‣ Tasks.
+You have to empty your Inbox periodically.
+To do that, use the menu Project Management ‣ Time Management ‣ My Inbox.
 Assign a timebox and a context to each task.
-This operation should not take more than a few minutes, because you are not dealing with the tasks themselves, just classifying them.
+This operation shouldn't take more than a few minutes because you aren't dealing with the tasks themselves, just classifying them.

-Then click on the button at the top right Plannify Timebox.
+Then click on the button at the top right Plan the timebox.
 This procedure lets you select the tasks for the day from those in the timebox for the week.
 This operation gives you an overview of the medium term tasks and objectives and makes you review them there at least once a day.
-It is then that you would decide to allocate a part of your time that day to certain tasks based on your priorities.
+It's then that you'd decide to allocate a part of your time that day to certain tasks based on your priorities.

-Since the tasks are sorted by priority, it is sufficient to take the first from the list, up to the number of hours in your day.
-That will only take a minute, because the selection is not taken from every task you know about in the future, but just from those selected for the current week.
+Since the tasks are sorted by priority, it's sufficient to take the first from the list, up to the number of hours in your day.
+That'll only take a minute, because the selection isn't taken from every task you know about in the future, but just from those selected for the current week.

-At the end of the day, you empty the timebox using the button at the top right Empty Timebox.
-All the tasks that have not been done are sent back to the weekly timebox to sit in amongst the tasks that will be planned next morning.
+At the end of the day you empty the timebox using the button at the top right.
+All the tasks that haven't been done are sent back to the weekly timebox to sit in amongst the tasks that will be planned next morning.

 Do the same each week and each month using the same principles, but just using the appropriate timeboxes for those periods.